verbb/formie/docs/fields/html.md

 ## Related fields

+- Use [Rich Text](/fields/content) for WYSIWYG content editable by non-technical users.
 - Use [Heading](/fields/heading) for simple section titles.
 - Use [Section](/fields/section) for visual dividers.
 - Use [Group](/fields/group) when fields should be structurally grouped.